patooworld/PWCloud/Engineering-FAQ.md

 ```

 **Q:** How can I inspect the HTML or CSS?
 **A:** Install the "Debugger for Chrome" extension for vscode.
-Run SQL Operations Studio.
+Run Azure Data Studio.
 Detach the vscode debugger if you have it attached.
 Then go to Help -> Toggle Developer Tools.
 This will launch the Chrome Debugger.
 The "Select an element in the page to inspect it Ctrl + Shift + C" icon is particularly helpful.

 **Q:** What is the difference between editors and inputs?
 **A:** Editors contain the UI logic and are intended to be stateless.
 Inputs contain the state for editors and do not alter the UI.
 There can be many inputs for a single editor.